Can You Take the SAT After High School?

 5. Where Can I Prepare for the SAT?

 There are plenty of online test prep and videos dedicated to studying for the SAT.
-Khan Academy, College Board’s sponsored service, offers both in person tutoring and online resources.
+Khan Academy, the College Board’s sponsored service, offers both in person tutoring and online resources.
 Other sources such as textbooks and older test versions can be purchased or viewed where available.

 Final Thoughts